 How to: Enable and disable full solution analysis for managed code

-Full solution analysis is a Visual Studio feature that enables you to see code analysis issues only in open Visual C# or Visual Basic files in your solution, or also in code files that are closed.
-By default, full solution analysis is enabled for Visual Basic, and disabled for Visual C#.
+Full solution analysis means that code analysis examines all the C# or Visual Basic files in the solution, regardless of whether they are open in the editor or not.
+By default, full solution analysis is enabled for Visual Basic and disabled for C#.

 It can be useful to see all issues in all files, but it can also be distracting.
 It slows Visual Studio down if your solution is very large or has many files.
 To limit the number of issues shown and improve Visual Studio performance, you can disable full solution analysis.
 You can easily reenable this feature if necessary.

 In the following image, full solution analysis is enabled.
 Compiler and code analysis issues in all of the files in the solution are shown, even if they're not open.

 The following image shows the results from the same solution after disabling full solution analysis.
 Only compiler errors and code analysis issues in open solution files appear in the Error List.

 To open the Options dialog box, on the menu bar in Visual Studio choose Tools > Options.

 In the Options dialog box, choose Text Editor > C# or Basic > Advanced.